SreeHarshan/kec_app/README.md

-An app that I made for the competition in my college
+An app that I made for a competition in my college

-works upto login and signup frontend
+Features:
+* Users can host events
+* Other students can join the events
+* Encrypted password